Long-time behaviour of generalised Zig-Zag process: Exponential moments for the invariant measure

 where we recall that $\pi$ is the unique invariant probability measure of the process $(X,V)$. \end{Theo}

+\begin{Rema} This result ensures that at the equilibrium, the process is concentrated around the origin.
+From a modelling point of view, it means that in long time, the bacterium evolves around the chemo-attractant and does not go too far from it. \end{Rema}

-This result is a consequence of Proposition \ref{Prop Lyapunov function}, which implies the existence of exponential moments for the hitting time of the compact set $\mathcal{B}(1)$ associated to the Lyapunov function.
+This theorem is a consequence of Proposition \ref{Prop Lyapunov function}, which implies the existence of exponential moments for the hitting time of the compact set $\mathcal{B}(R)$ associated to the Lyapunov function.
 Let us precise this fact:

-\begin{Prop} Let us note $\tau_{\mathcal{B}(1)}=\inf\{ t\geq 0, X_t\in \mathcal{B}(1)\}$ the hitting time of $\mathcal{B}(1)$.
+\begin{Prop} Let us note $\tau_{\mathcal{B}(R)}=\inf\{ t\geq 0, X_t\in \mathcal{B}(R)\}$ the hitting time of $\mathcal{B}(R)$.
 For all $(x,v)\in E$,

 where $\eta$ and $H$ are defined in Proposition \ref{Prop Lyapunov function}. \end{Prop}